sfwa/ukf/README.md

 ### Initialisation

-The filter state, covariance and process noise covariance should be initialised to appropriate values, e.g.:
+The filter state, covariance, process noise covariance and measurement noise covariance should be initialised to appropriate values, e.g.:

 ```C++
 MyCore test_filter;